-De Montfort University (DMU) has one of the most diverse staff and student populations of any HE institution in the UK – we are hugely proud of this, and equality for all is one of the cross-cutting themes of our Empowering University strategy.
-Our mission is to discover gateways of opportunity that empower students, staff and our community to create a fairer society, and empowering people is one of the four key pillars of our strategy.
+The diversity of De Montfort University’s (DMU’s) staff and student population is something we take real pride in and ‘equality for all’ is one of the cross-cutting themes of our Empowering University strategy.
+Our mission is to discover gateways of opportunity that empower students, staff and our community to create a fairer society, and ‘empowering people’ is one of the four key pillars of our strategy.
 Championing diversity is at the heart of this – having a nurturing community which is inclusive, dynamic and draws on our diversity to challenge the status quo and to drive change.
-For us, aiming to have no pay or awarding gaps is a critical success factor for achieving this, and reflects our firm commitment to ensuring equitable opportunities and improving outcomes for all our staff and students.
+For us, aiming to have no significant pay or awarding gaps is a critical success factor for achieving this, and reflects our firm commitment to ensuring equitable opportunities and improving outcomes for all our staff and students.